 How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

-This article goes deep into the technical details.
+This article goes deep into the machine.
 If you want the high-level overview of why AI sites look the same, read why every AI-generated website looks the same first.
-If you want to see the patterns themselves, our catalog of 90+ AI design patterns has you covered.
-This article is for people who want to understand the machine.
+If you want the patterns themselves, our catalog of 90+ AI design patterns has them.
+This one is for people who want to understand the gears.

 How LLMs Tokenize CSS

 Large language models do not see CSS the way you do.
 You see bg-blue-500 and think "a medium blue background."
 The model sees a sequence of tokens.
-Depending on the tokenizer, bg-blue-500 might be split into two tokens (bg-blue and -500), three tokens (bg, -blue, -500), or even kept as a single token if it appears frequently enough in the training data.
+Depending on the tokenizer, bg-blue-500 might split into two tokens (bg-blue and -500), three (bg, -blue, -500), or stay a single token if it appears often enough in training data.

-Here is how different tokenizers handle common Tailwind classes:
+Here is how a real tokenizer handles common Tailwind classes:

 Token breakdown (approximate, cl100k_base / GPT-4 tokenizer):